Read time 5 minutes

 Before starting the complete migration, run a few small IMAP migrations to test the migration performance.
 It will help you to:

-Check excluded folders are not migrated to the cloud
+- Check that excluded folders are not migrated to the cloud

-Taking these tips into consideration before migrating IMAP mailboxes on Exchange Server to Microsoft 365 will help you have a successful migration.
-However, reading these tips, you might also get an idea about the limitations of the manual method.
-So, it is advisable to use a reliable third-party tool like Kernel IMAP to Office 365 for the complete and successful migration of IMAP mailboxes to Office 365 with full flexibility and no limitations.
+So, it is advised to use a reliable third-party tool like Kernel IMAP to Office 365 for the complete and successful migration of IMAP mailboxes to Office 365 with full flexibility and no limitations.